Content

 What is VLOOKUP in Google Sheets?

-VLOOKUP is a function that helps you find and retrieve information from a table.
+VLOOKUP in Google Sheets is a function that helps you find and retrieve information from a table.
 It's similar to a search function for your spreadsheet.
-You give it a value to look for, tell it where to search, and then it finds the corresponding information.
+You give it a value to look for, tell it where to search, and then it retrieves the corresponding data.
 It's convenient if you need to quickly get specific data without manually scanning through a large dataset.

 The Benefits of Using VLOOKUP in Google Sheets